NetBrainAPI/NetBrain-REST-API-R11/REST APIs Documentation/Device Group Management/Delete Device Group.md

 # Device Group API Design

 ## ***DELETE*** /V1/CMDB/DeviceGroups/{deviceGroupID}
-This API call deletes device group
+This API is used to delete a device group.<br>
+The `deviceGroupID` used to call this API can be retrieved from [Get Device Group API](https://github.com/NetBrainAPI/NetBrain-REST-API-R12.1/blob/main/REST%20APIs%20Documentation/Device%20Group%20Management/Get%20Device%20Group%20API.md)

 ## Detail Information